zjwlucy/Decline_Package/README.md

   * race (must be categorical)
   * PCs (PC1, PC2, ... ...)
   * equipchange ......

+### variables for summary not for analysis
+  * FEV1/FVC:               ratio of fev1 and fvc
+  * FEV1 % predicted:       fev1 percent predicted

   * Kinship matrix (for related data):   both row names and column names MUST be IID